 Today, 22 January 2022 marks the six years since I took my oath as a Foreign Service Officer (FSO).
-I still distinctly remember that day when I had the oath-taking at the Department of Foreign Affairs wearing a royal blue Filipiniana gown and a rather conspicious silver necklace which I never wore again after that event.
+I still distinctly remember that day when I attended the oath-taking at the Department of Foreign Affairs wearing a royal blue Filipiniana gown and a rather conspicious silver necklace which I never wore again after that event.
 (I don’t know why I chose that design before. ^_^ You will find out by looking at the photo.)
-I still remember how great I felt hearing “Welcome colleagues!” from our guest of honor during the ceremony.

 I celebrated this day by having a bonding time with my daughter, having a special lunch at S’Maison and buying both of us new pairs of sneakers.
 I chose Stan Smith Pride shoes.
 It was my first time to buy sports shoes with such a dainty design but I immediately liked it when I entered the store, and although, I went through the process of choosing several other designs, and almost chose another (the Peter Pan and Tinkerbell Stan Smith), my mind was set.